 On the other end of the spectrum, you have to look at larger transactions.
 Making a large purchase in gold is cumbersome, but not impossible.
 It’s a fair assumption to believe that you can purchase nearly anything in the world for the right amount of gold.
 However, getting this gold there is another story.
 In most cases, the cost of transporting this heavy metal could be as much as the purchase itself.

 Bitcoin can be used to make large transactions, but it’s not as sure a thing as showing up with a treasure chest of gold bars.
 For example, there are a growing number of homeowners willing to take Bitcoin for their home.
 However, even with the increase in blockchain real estate options, it’s still just a drop in the bucket of the total real estate sector.

 The same goes for many sectors of the global economy.
 You will first need to convert your Bitcoin over to a fiat currency to complete your major purchase.
+Notably, the introduction of crypto debit cards makes it possible for the conversion to happen in real-time at the PoS.
 In the coming years, this scenario should shift a bit as more people learn about Bitcoin.
 For now, both Bitcoin and gold have large transaction restrictions, albeit for different reasons.

 Gold is 100% fungible.
 Any two pieces of gold that are the same weight and purity always equals the same amount.
 For this reason, gold is nearly impossible to track, ban, or censor.
 Gold can be spent in a manner that obfuscates its history, making it even more private.